Esther-Moki/Delani-Studio/README.md

 # DELANI STUDIO

-#### This project happens to be a portfolio about DELANI STUDIO,a software development company,highlighting web development services offered.
+This project happens to be a portfolio about DELANI STUDIO,a software development company,highlighting web development services offered at the company.

+By Esther Moki
 Date of current version:25/07/2021

-#### Done by Esther Moki

-## Description
+Description
 This project happens to be a portfolio about DELANI STUDIO-a software development company-that best describes their web development work,among other web design development services offered.

 ## Setup/Installation Requirement